infinum/enumerations/Readme.md

     gem 'activerecord-enumerations'

-If not, then just install it as a regular plugin.
+If not, then install it as a plugin.

     rails plugin install git://github.com/infinum/enumerations.git